-The benchmark Nikkei average index advanced 2.3 percent this week.
-South Korea's KOSPI fell 1 percent while Australia's S&P/ASX 200 eased 0.1 percent.
+Japan's Nikkei average index added 3.5 percent in the week as Bank of Japan's unprecedented monetary expansion plans boosted confidence.
+South Korea's KOSPI fell 3.9 percent while Australia's S&P/ASX 200 declined 1.5 percent.

 The Week Ahead